groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-loading/annotate-documents-amazon-s3-java-groupdocs/_index.md

 GetObjectRequest request = new GetObjectRequest(bucketName, fileKey);
 ```

-**Real‑World Note:** In production, you'll want to validate that `fileKey` exists before creating the request.
-Trust me on this one – users will try to access files that don't exist.
+**Real‑World Note:** In production, you’ll want to validate that `fileKey` exists before creating the request.
+Trust me on this one – users will try to access files that don’t exist.

 #### Step 3: Stream the Content (This is Where Magic Happens)